 Among the core benefits of Project Management software tools is the intelligent automation of planning, scheduling and tracking tasks.
 Automatic tools and features help scope and map out project milestones and deliverables at the planning stage.
 Then, automated tracking functionality measures project progress against the plan in real time, helping Project Managers make sure that everything is up to date and going according to expectations.
 Some of these PM tools will also feature resource management capabilities to optimize the allocation of resources automatically, or functionality for time tracking, budget management, collaboration, and reporting.

-Remark: The term Enterprise Project Management (EPM) software is generally used to describe PM software products with greater capacity and the ability to handle larger numbers of individual projects.
+Remark: The term Enterprise Project Management (EPM) software generally describes PM software products with greater capacity and the ability to handle larger numbers of individual projects.

 One of the primary purposes of dedicated Project Management software is to help Project Managers build a sound foundation for their projects by taking the guesswork out of creating project planning, schedules, estimates and forecasts.
 Intelligent planning features take into account the work schedule of resources as well as previous project track records (some PM tools provide pre-filled project models reusing knowledge from past initiatives) in order to help Project Managers establish accurate, reliable road maps for completing their projects successfully.